absmach/magistrala-docs/docs/edge.md

 Figure shows edge gateway that is running Agent, Export and minimal deployment of Mainflux services.
-Mainflux services enable device management and MQTT protocol, NATS being a central message bus in Mainflux becomes also central message bus for other services like `Agent` and `Export` as well as for any new custom developed service that can be built to interface with devices with any of hardware supported interfaces on the gateway, those services would publish data to NATS where `Export` service can pick them up and send to cloud.
+Mainflux services enable device management and MQTT protocol, NATS being a central message bus as it is the default message broker in Mainflux becomes also central message bus for other services like `Agent` and `Export` as well as for any new custom developed service that can be built to interface with devices with any of hardware supported interfaces on the gateway, those services would publish data to the message broker where `Export` service can pick them up and send to cloud.

-Agent can be used to control deployed services as well as to monitor their liveliness through subcribing to `heartbeat` NATS subject where services should publish their liveliness status, like `Export` service does.
+Agent can be used to control deployed services as well as to monitor their liveliness through subcribing to `heartbeat` Message Broker subject where services should publish their liveliness status, like `Export` service does.

 ## Agent